 You can also try our Online C/C++ Compiler to write and compile your C++ code online.

-A compiler is a computer program that transforms human readable (programming language) source code into another computer language (binary) code.
+A compiler is a computer program that transforms humanly readable (programming language) source code into another computer language (binary) code.

-In simple terms, Compiler takes the code that you write and turned in to the binary code that computer can understand.
+In simple terms, Compiler takes the code that you wrote and turned in to the binary code that the computer can understand.